In this post, I will briefly explain how behavioral modeling relates to functional modeling and structural modeling.

 How is behavioral modeling related to functional and structural modeling?

-Let us start by getting a visual of when these models take place in the software development lifecycle (SDLC).
+Let us start by understanding when these models take place in the software development lifecycle (SDLC).
 Before any of these models can be used, the system analyst must first have identified the requirement definitions.

 According to Dennis et al.: